Harold Castro Player Props: Rockies vs. Astros

 - The pitching staff for the Astros has a collective 9.4 K/9, the sixth-best in the league.

-- The Astros have a 3.77 team ERA that ranks fourth among all MLB pitching staffs.
+- The Astros have the third-ranked team ERA across all MLB pitching staffs (3.78).

-- Astros pitchers combine to surrender 108 total home runs at a clip of 1.1 per game (to rank 16th in the league).
+- In his last time out on Sunday, July 9, the righty tossed five innings against the Seattle Mariners, giving up two earned runs while surrendering four hits.

-- The right-hander last appeared on Saturday, July 8 against the Seattle Mariners, when he tossed three innings, allowing five earned runs while giving up eight hits.
+- In 11 games this season, the 27-year-old has put up an ERA of 3.79, with 7 strikeouts per nine innings.
+Opponents are batting .274 against him.

 © 2023 Data Skrive.
 All rights reserved.